alexsanjoseph/compareDF/README.md

 While the comparison table can be quickly summarized in various forms for futher analysis, it is very difficult to  process visually.
 The `html_output` provides a way to represent this is a way that is easier for the numan eye to read.
 NOTE: You need to install the `htmlTable` package for the HTML comparison to work.
-_For the purpose of the readme I am attaching the html as a png because github markdown doesn't retain styles._

 ```{r, results = 'hide'}
 create_output_table(ctable_student)